-All grant applications shall be for public support of not less than Eur 50,000: and applications shall be drawn up in English.
+(1) for requesting grants above Eur 50,000: applications will be drawn up in English.

 Supporting documents for Romanian applicants/partners can be presented in Romanian language.
 The CA might decide to ask the successful applicants/partners for a translation into English of supporting documents (on the cost of the applicant/partner) before the signature of the contract.